-After the pre-processing, as illustrated in Fig.~\ref{fig_pipeline}, we directly extract features using the CNN models of each facial part and of the holistic face.
-To extract deep features, we chose thirteen CNN models trained for face verification using four popular architectures.
-The first is FaceNet~\cite{facenet_2015}, a CNN that provides a unified embedding, which maps each face image into a Euclidean space of 128 dimensions such that the distances in that space correspond to face similarity.
-The second is VGGFace~\cite{vggface_2015} that trained a VGG-16 CNN architecture~\cite{Simonyan15} using a very large scale face and from which we extract the deep features (4,096 dimensions) of the fully connected layer `fc7'.
+After the preprocessing, as illustrated in Fig.~\ref{fig_pipeline}, we directly extract features using the CNN models of each facial part/third and of the holistic face.
+To extract deep features, we chose 13 CNN models trained for face verification using four popular architectures.
+The first was the FaceNet~\cite{facenet_2015}, a CNN that provides a unified embedding, which maps each face image into an Euclidean space of 128 dimensions, such that the distances in that space correspond to face similarity.
+The second was the VGGFace~\cite{vggface_2015}, which was generated by training a VGG-16 CNN architecture~\cite{Simonyan15} using a very large scale face dataset.
+We extracted the deep features (4,096 dimensions) of the fully connected layer `fc7'.
 The third architecture was adopted in the VGGFace2 models~\cite{vggface2_2018}.
 VGGFace2 is a very large dataset with variations in pose, age, illumination and ethnicity used to train a set of CNN models using ResNet-50 architecture~\cite{Resnet2016}, with and without Squeeze-and-Excitation (SE) blocks~\cite{SENet2018}.
 In this letter, we evaluated eight models trained with VGGFace2.
 Four without SE blocks: ResNet-50, ResNet-50-128D (adding a 128-D embedding layer for feature representation), ResNet-50-256D (adding a 256-D embedding layer for feature representation), ResNet-50-FT (pre-trained on MS-Celeb-1M Dataset~\cite{msceleb2016}); and four with SE blocks: SE-ResNet-50, SE-ResNet-50-128D, SE-ResNet-50-256D, SE-ResNet-50-FT.
-The last evaluated architecture was LightCNN~\cite{lightcnn_2018}.
-Its innovation was a variation of maxout activation, called max-feature-map (MFM) that allows to obtain a 256-D face representation.
+The last evaluated architecture was the LightCNN~\cite{lightcnn_2018}.
+Its innovation was a variation of maxout activation, called max-feature-map that allows to obtain a 256-D face representation.
 In this letter, we explored three Light-CNN models, one called LightCNN-9, and the others based on LightCNN-29 architecture.
-It is important to mention that these models used gray-scale face images instead of RGB images as inputs, according to their authors to alleviate the influence of illumination discrepancy.
+It is important to mention that these models used grayscale face images instead of RGB images as inputs, according to their authors to alleviate the influence of illumination discrepancy.
 In our pipeline, we use cosine similarity among each pair as score, comparing the features extracted of the same facial part from different face images.